-Prospective Guest Editors, invited or otherwise, are required to submit a detailed Special Issue proposal for our Editorial Board's consideration.
+Prospective Guest Editors are required to submit a detailed Special Issue proposal for our Editorial Board's consideration.
+Please use the special issue proposal template (Word, 19KB) to prepare your proposal.
 Completed proposals can be sent to the Proceedings of the IEEE Editorial Office, or directly to the Managing Editor.

-The Editor-in-Chief and the Managing Editor will preview proposals and suggest improvements and updates to ensure that the proposals meet the required expectations.
+The Editor-in-Chief and the Managing Editor will preview proposals and possibly suggest initial improvements and updates to ensure that the proposals meet the required expectations.
 The Editorial Board takes about three to four weeks to review proposals.
-The Editor-in-Chief maintains the highest authority of the publication on all editorial matters.
+The Editor-in-Chief then makes the final decision.

 Points to Remember